 UPCOMING ENFORCEMENT CAMPAIGN(S)

-Participating Agencies should consider using Traffic Enforcement Zones, Saturation Patrols, Speed Enforcement Details, and Multi-Jurisdictional Patrol strategies to identify and cite aggressive drivers.
+Participating Agencies should consider using Traffic Enforcement Zones, Saturation Patrols, Speed Enforcement Details and coordinated multi-jurisdictional activities to identify primary vehicle code violations and address secondary seat belt violations.

 PAST ENFORCEMENT CAMPAIGN(S)